Niacin is a B vitamin that may raise your HDL ("good") cholesterol. But side effects might outweigh benefits for most people.

 By Mayo Clinic Staff

-Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove bad cholesterol from your bloodstream.
+Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove low-density lipoprotein (LDL), the "bad" cholesterol from your bloodstream.

 But niacin isn't for everyone.
 People who take niacin in addition to common cholesterol medications see very little additional benefit.
 And niacin can cause uncomfortable and sometimes dangerous side effects.

 Niacin (nicotinic acid) is a B vitamin that's used by your body to turn food into energy.
-Niacin also helps keep your nervous system, digestive system, skin, hair and eyes healthy.
+Niacin also helps keep your nervous system, digestive system and skin healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.